Market power: Measurement of market power

 Measuring market power is inherently complex because the most widely used measures are sensitive to the definition of a market and the range of analysis.

-Magnitude of a firm's market power is shown by a firm's ability to deviate from an elastic demand curve and charge a higher price (P) above its marginal cost (C), commonly referred to as a firm's mark-up or margin.
-The higher a firm's mark-up, the larger the magnitude of power.
+Magnitude of a firm's market power is shown by a firm's ability to deviate from an elastic demand curve and charge a higher price (P) above its marginal cost (C), commonly referred to as a firm's markup.
+The higher a firm's markup, the larger the magnitude of power.
 This said, markups are complicated to measure as they are reliant on a firm's marginal costs and as a result, concentration ratios are the more common measures as they require only publicly accessible revenue data.

 Concentration ratios

 Market concentration, also referred to as industry concentration, refers to the extent of which market shares of the largest firms in the market account for a significant portion of the economic activities quantifiable by various metrics such as sales, employment, active users.
-Recent macroeconomic market power literature indicates that concentration rations are the most frequently used measure of market power.
+Recent macroeconomic market power literature indicates that concentration ratios are the most frequently used measure of market power.
 Measures of concentration summarise the share of market or industry activity accounted for by large firms.
 An advantage of using concentration as an empirical tool to quantify market power is the requirement of only needing revenue data of firms which results in the corresponding disadvantage of the inconsideration of costs or profits.